 This details the impact that our pupil premium activity had on pupils in the 2020 to 2021 academic year.

-Our internal assessment during 2020-21 suggested that the performance of disadvantaged children was lower than in previous years in key areas of the curriculum.
-However in most classes, DA children are either close behind their peers or achieving better.
-The data across all groups is lower than expected primarily due to the impact of COVID.
+Assessment during 2021-22 suggested that the performance of disadvantaged children had improved in comparison to previous years in key areas of the curriculum.
+In most classes, DA children are either close behind their peers or achieving better.